 FINAL: LSU drops first SEC game of season with a 38-23 loss to Texas A&M

 COLLEGE STATION, Texas - LSU falls to Texas A&M 38-23 in Kyle Field.
-The Tigers struggled on special teams and turned the ball over multiple times against the Aggies.
+It was a game of two halves for the Tigers as they struggled on special teams and repeatedly turned the ball over against the Aggies.

-LSU took an early lead after a long drive from Tigers’ quarterback Garrett Nussmeier on their second possession.
-The Tigers worked their way into Aggies’ territory after a 87-yard drive that was highlighted by a 40-yard reception from running back Caden Durham, but LSU had to settle for a 23-yard field goal.
+LSU quarterback Garrett Nussmeier completed 25-of-50 passes for 405 yards, two touchdowns and three interceptions.

-The LSU defense got in on the action the very next drive, as safety Sage Ryan forced a fumble and it was recovered by the Tigers.
-Just a few plays later, LSU capitalized with a 2-yard touchdown reception by tight end Mason Taylor to give the Tigers a 10-0 lead.
+LSU took a quick lead in their matchup against the Aggies, jumping ahead 10-0 in the first quarter.
+The passing game shined early with the Tigers accumulating 249 yards through the air in the first half.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.